Skip to main content

 ratmaner/iStock/Getty Images Plus/Getty Images

-Millions of Americans have prediabetes — a condition that raises the risk for developing Type 2 diabetes, heart disease and stroke.
+Millions of Americans have prediabetes, a condition that raises the risk of developing Type 2 diabetes, heart disease and stroke.
 Also referred to as impaired fasting glucose or impaired glucose tolerance, prediabetes occurs when your blood glucose (blood sugar) levels are higher than the normal range but not high enough to be diagnosed with Type 2 diabetes.

 If left untreated, prediabetes may develop into Type 2 diabetes.
 Fortunately, changes in lifestyle — such as managing food choices and increasing physical activity — can help return blood glucose levels to normal.